ssenmosip/mosip-temp-documentation/Reg-client-implementation.md

 ## Configuration Rule:

+As 'configurability' is the one of the major NFR being considered while designing the application, here listed out the required files where the configurations can be modified that will get reflected in application during runtime.
+  - 'registration-qa.properties' - Registration application specific configuration.
+  - 'application-qa.properties' - Overall application level common configuration.

+  These configuration would be downloaded to the client machine through the 'config' sync service.
+If there is any change with respect to 'kernel' properties then after downloading the properties the application will ask for 'restart'.

 **Age configuration:**
   - Age limit is configurable in the application.
 User should modify the max age limit in both 'application' and 'registration' properties file.
   - {application property key : 'mosip.id.validation.identity.age'}